mykelalvis/FATESRD/fate-core.md

 “Fair enough,” Lenny says, and they both accept the compel.

 “Cynere, no sooner have you entered your safehouse than a hooded figure has a sword at your throat.
 The hood comes off—it's Anna!
 And she's pissed.
-‘Where's the Jewel, you cultist scum?'”
+'Where's the Jewel, you cultist scum?'”

 If you have a clear purpose going into every scene and you start just before some significant piece of action, it's hard to go wrong.